-You may arrive in Calgary at any time during Day 1 of the itinerary and make your own way to the hotel, near the airport.
-Your hotel is included in your Charter Flight & Hotel Package.
+You may arrive in Calgary at any time during Day 1 of the itinerary and make your own way to the included hotel, near the airport.

 On arrival at the hotel, you will receive a welcome letter outlining the departure information for the following day's flight.
 An agent representing Quark Expeditions® will be available in the lobby of the hotel this evening to answer any questions about the charter flight(s) scheduled for the following morning.